aalexeeva/summer_school/XSOLLA Getting started en.md

 ```

 ## Token
-To ensure the security of the payment, the XSOLLA API uses a token that contains payment parameters inside itself, instead of directly receiving data via HTTP GET request to the payment page.
-Before opening the payment page, you need to get a new token.
+To ensure the payment security, the XSOLLA API uses a token that contains payment parameters inside itself, instead of directly receiving data via HTTP GET request to the payment page.
+Before opening the payment page, is needed to get a new token.
 Token lifetime is 24 hours.

 ### Get a token
-You can create a token with any user settings.
-Upon receipt of the token, you must send these parameters to the API developers, who will send them back after successful payment.
+The token can be created with any user settings.
+Upon token receipt, is needed to send these parameters to the API developers, who will send them back after successful payment.
 The token can contain only the parameters described below, or the parameters predefined by the partner.

 **HTTP REQUEST**
 `` POST https://api.xsolla.com/merchant/v2/merchants/{merchant_id}/token``